-Together, these institutes host over 100 scientists performing aging research with more than 40 of them focusing on the cellular and molecular biology of aging.
+Together, these institutes host over 100 scientists performing aging research, with more than 40 of them focusing on the cellular and molecular biology of aging.
 The combined knowledge and expertise of both organizations results in a unique graduate program that meets the growing need for education and research on the biology of aging and age-related diseases.

-Balancing rigorous, high-level research training with courses focused on the molecular and cellular biology of aging and on biomedical sciences and age-related diseases, this Biology of Aging Ph.D. program prepares graduates for a successful career in the biomedical field.
+Balancing rigorous, high-level research training with courses focused on the molecular and cellular biology of aging and on biomedical sciences and age-related diseases, the Biology of Aging Ph.D. program prepares graduates for a successful career in the biomedical field.

-Click Here for a list of Faculty Mentors
+Click Here for a list of faculty mentors.

 Click Here for a look at The Buck Institute for Research on Aging>

-To request application or information materials by mail click here and check Ph.D. in Biology of Aging
+To request application or information materials by mail click here and check “Ph.D. in Biology of Aging.”

 To speak to someone directly for more detailed information, including deadlines, contact Admission Counselor Noelle Enguidanos via phone at (213) 821-1713 or email at email@example.com.